Planning & Quantities: A Guide to the Bar at Wedding

 Planning the drinks reception for your big day needn’t be a headache!
 The golden rule we swear by is one drink per guest per hour, with a lovely 20% cushion (because Aunt Margaret might fancy an extra glass of fizz!).

 Staff-wise, pop one bartender behind the bar for every 50-75 guests.
-For glassware, the magic number is 1.5 glasses per type per guest - nobody fancies drinking champagne from a water tumbler!
+For glassware, the magic number is 1.5 glasses per type per guest - nobody wants to drink champagne from a water tumbler!
+Many retailers, such as Majestic Wines or supermarkets, offer free glass hire, which is a cost-effective way to save money on your event essentials.

-Your budget should hover between £3,000-£5,000 for proper bar service, including kit and staff.
 Remember to keep those serving temperatures spot-on: room temp for your reds, 7-10°C for whites, and 10-13°C for spirits.
-Nothing worse than warm prosecco on a summer's afternoon at an English garden wedding!
+Nothing worse than warm prosecco on a summer’s afternoon at an English garden wedding!
+For weddings with an evening bar, the prices for standard beverages can range from £5 to £8 each, possibly more in London.

 Key Takeaways